moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_api/index.md

 In this topic, you will learn how to use the Data Product via REST API.
 This guide offers step-by-step instructions for accessing and integrating the Data Product through REST API.

-## Use case
+## Scenario

-Considering that the "Product 360" Data Product fully meets your use case needs, you will now build a data application that generates valuable insights for the marketing team.
+Considering that the 'Product360' Data Product fully meets your use case needs, you will now build a data application that generates valuable insights for the marketing team.
 These insights will empower them to create personalized promotions, enhance customer engagement, and drive additional business growth.

 ## Quick concepts